exclusiveandy/exclusiveandy/README.md

 ##

-<p>If you need a game developer that you want to teach HAHA.
-Beep me up and guide me :)</p>
+<p>If you need a game developer that you want to teach.
+Beep me up and guide me, I'm finding my sensei / master</p>

 <br>